Frequently Asked Questions for Current Students

 There are two sets of standardized tests.
-The Praxis 1 or the Praxis Core is required (unless exempt) for admission into Watson.
+The Praxis Core is required (unless exempt) for admission into Watson.
 Skills tested are reading, writing and math.
 The exam can be taken as many times as needed in order to obtain the minimum passing scores.
 Non UNCW students may take these tests.
-The Praxis 1 is offered at multiple sites, including the UNCW Testing Center.
-The Praxis Core is offered at Pearson in Wilmington.
-The Praxis II and MTEL are the licensing tests.
-See the Praxis information page for more details.
+The Praxis Core is offered at multiple sites, including the UNCW Testing Center.
+The Praxis II and NCEL are the licensing tests.

 You should apply as soon as you have met the requirements ideally in the sophomore year.
 Applications are reviewed three times per year.
 Deadlines are: December 1, May 1 and August 1.
 Once grades are posted, decisions are made and notifications are sent via email.